-In 2021, we commenced discussions with the Department of Rural and Community Affairs (DRCD), and in early 2022, DRCD made provision for funding a .IE Digital Town Blueprint assessment for the 26 towns selected to prepare Master Plans as part of the Town Centre First initiative.
-This work is now underway and will be completed by the end of 2022.
+In 2022, the Department of Rural and Community Development made provision for funding a .IE Digital Town Blueprint assessment for the 26 towns selected to prepare Master Plans as part of the Town Centre First initiative.
+The Blueprint reports were disseminated to the 26 towns in December 2022.

-The Blueprint reports will provide data and actionable insights for decision-makers in these towns, and others like them, as they consider digitalisation initiatives that positively impact the local economy, public services, communications, social cohesion, and overall quality of life.
+The Blueprint reports provide data and actionable insights for decision-makers in these towns, and others like them, as they consider digitalisation initiatives that positively impact the local economy, public services, town rejuvenation, social cohesion, and overall quality of life.

-The local internet community
+The local Internet community

-Through our memberships and sponsorships of industry awards and events, the Company usually provides a modest level of financial support to the local internet community.
-In 2021, we sponsored the BT Young Scientist and Technology Exhibition, supported Cyber Ireland and continued our partnership with Digital Business Ireland, contributing to their events and committees.
+Through our memberships and sponsorships of industry awards and events, the Company provides a modest level of financial support to the local Internet community.
+In 2022, we sponsored the BT Young Scientist and Technology Exhibition, supported Cyber Ireland and continued our partnership with Digital Business Ireland, contributing to their events and committees.

-The Company has provided free .ie domain names to over 7,000 registered charities, who have a valid CHY number issued by the Revenue Commissioners.
+The Company has provided free .ie domain names to thousands of registered charities, who have a valid CHY number issued by the Revenue Commissioners.
 This is done in co-operation with a number of our accredited Registrars.